 Provide A Conducive Testing Environment

-Analysts should be provided with testing environment accompanied with full access and no restrictions (within reason).
+Analysts should be provided with a testing environment accompanied with full access and no restrictions (within reason).
 Data analysts should be able to test the data to build solutions and test ideas.
 They should also be able to store data, break down ideas and data sets and rebuild as they see fit.
 There should, however, be a central communication channel for all analysts so there’s a harmonious understanding of the happenings in the data warehouse.
 This is important so there is no clash or errors like one analyst deleting data that’s relevant to another analyst.

 Provide Tools for Data Discovery